jsenv/core/docs/assets_and_workers.md

 # Assets and workers

-This documentation shows how to use files that are not js modules from a js module.
+Or how to use files that are not js modules within a js module.

-## Using web workers
+## Web workers

 ```js
 const worker = new Worker("/worker.js", { type: "module" })